Ramin-RX7/Shifty/docs/Principals/Variables.md

 To store variables we use 2 different mappings.
 One for objects and one for variables.

 In objects mapping first we generate a unique id, this id will be the key.
-The value is a mapping shown below.
+The data is a mapping shown below.

 *Objects Mapping:*

-    "id" = Mapping:
+    id = Mapping:
-                "value" =  Mapping:  // data of the instance (based on type) "attributes" =  Mapping:
+                "data" =  Mapping:  // data of the instance (based on type) "attributes" =  Mapping:
                                                     name = id
                                 "methods"    =  Mapping:
                                                     name = id
-                "lock"  =  bool      // if the value is locked for access "const" =  bool      // if the value is a constant
+                "lock"  =  bool      // if the object is locked for access "const" =  bool      // if the object/variable is a constant

 In variables mapping each variable should point to an id or another variable.